sage-code/maj/README.md

 ## Script

 Maj uses a secondary alphabet for handwriting.
 This enable Maj users to take quick notes and personal journals using but a pen and a notebook.
 Script is not designed to be used on a computer but it could be.
-In the future you will be able to use a stylus to write on a tablet.
+In the future you will be able to use a stylus to write on a tablet and maybe a software will recognize your letters.
+Until this is done you can store Maj text using Unicode symbols selected to match Maj script.

 <img src="maj-script-yes.png" alt="Maj Alphabet" width="600"></img>